Interview with Michael Bartlett: Jupiter and Saturn in the ClassroomSeptember 30, 2019

 Dinner was followed by singing around a fire pit under the auspicious blessings of an overhead Jupiter and Saturn.
 From the Canadian Astrology Conference, I learned that our Canadian astrologers are a wonderfully talented bunch!

 Sunday morning lecturers were Terri Stevens, Emma Boardman, Elodie St Onge Aubut and Mark Douglas.
-Sunday lunch was at a local sushi restaurant who absolutely spoiled us with a fantastic array of goodies.
+Sunday lunch was at a local sushi restaurant that absolutely spoiled us with a fantastic array of goodies.

 We were treated so well at Northern Stars that it was very hard to say good bye to all the guests and speakers.
 But Mj made sure we had something to remember the event by: a beautiful certificate!

-I’m so pleased the Northern Stars Astrology Conference will be an annual event.
-I, um, got roped in to helped coordinate next year’s conference which will be held on 25-27 September 2020 in Halifax.
+I’m so pleased the Northern Stars Astrology Conference will be an biennial event (on the even years from now on).
+I, um, got roped in to helped coordinate next year’s conference which will be held on 2-4 October 2020 in Halifax.